mit212/lab5_2025/README.md

 The pin numbers in code are usually defined either in `include/pinout.h` or through `#define` statements at the beginning of the test code.
 In this lab, **you are free to use any pins as long as they are the right type and you update the code to match your chosen pins**.

-Feel free to clarify with staff if you are unsure what the labels mean!
+Feel free to clarify with the staff if you are unsure what the labels mean!
 A printout of this diagram has also been provided to you.

 ## 2 Wiring and Reading Sensors
 Estimated time of completion: 40 min